 Montessori School of Duluth enrolls on average of about 50-75 children, making it a close-knit community for students and families.
 School administration and teachers know each child and family.
 Thanks to the just-right size, we can provide individualized support as needed.
 One can immediately feel the warmth of the community stepping in our door.

 Caring, Qualified Teachers

 Montessori Guides are trained to focus on building the person first, and then provide the space and resources for each child to blossom.
 They are some of the best-trained teachers in the world, with years of advanced education and supervised student teaching behind them.
-The Guides in our Children’s House and Elementary all have college degrees and certification from Association Montessori Internationale (AMI).
+The Guides in our Children’s House all have college degrees and certification from Association Montessori Internationale (AMI).
+Our Elementary Guide brings a wealth of classroom experience with project based learning and is committed to upholding the high standard of Montessori philosophy.
 MSD also invests in continuing education for its teachers, as a part of its commitment to quality education for its students.

 Our school environment provides security, warmth, and the opportunity for creative play, friendship, and recreation.

 The remodeled interior has spacious classrooms, and features a wing specially designed for small children, including in-floor radiant heat.
 Children enjoy many low windows for seeing outside, direct access to the outdoors, and child-height sinks in the classroom.
 Daily programs are aided by bathrooms built for small children, two kitchen areas, and a curated library.